 "It's been a good muskie fishery in the past.
-There's some big muskies in there."
-Vlach said.
+There's some big muskies in there.
+A lot of people have had success," Vlach said.

 A technical adviser to the WMC, Three Rivers coordinated the project.
 Minnesota Native Landscapes of Otsego was the contractor.
-Wenck Associates of Maple Plain handled project design and construction administration.
+Wenck Associates of Maple Landscape architect Seth Bossart, left, of Wenck Associates, discussed the Baker Park Reserve ravine stabilization with project foreman Nate Bauerly of Minnesota Native Landscapes.
+At bottom left is one of the rock grade-control structures installed in the main channel and two tributaries.